Hire a Criminal Indictment Lawyer to Help Protect Your Legal Rights

 Plea Deal

-After a criminal indictment, you undergo arraignment and an initial hearing.
-During the initial hearing, a judge informs you of all the federal charges brought against you.
-At this point, you are either held in jail or released to wait until your trial.
-If you go to jail, you could earn your release by meeting the bail requirements.
+After a criminal indictment, you will attend an arraignment and an initial hearing.
+During this hearing, the judge outlines the federal charges against you.
+At this stage, you may either be held in jail or released pending trial.
+If jailed, you might secure release by meeting the bail requirements.

 Trial